All Episodes

 This is a mandate.

-They're gonna have a bigger mandate than they realize, maybe a bigger mandate than they want, and my eyes are gonna be all over them.
+They're going to have a bigger mandate than they realize, maybe a bigger mandate than they want.

 Now, if they don't pick up that ball and run with it, I can't tell you beyond that.

-And that's how I'm going to analyze it, because that's what I think it means.
+And that's how I'm going to analyze it because that's what I think it means.

 And therefore, to me, it's going to be pressure.